-In addition to the Inspector General, the OIG staff positions consist of a Counsel/Assistant Inspector General for Investigations, an Assistant Inspector General for Audits, and three auditors.
+In addition to the Inspector General, the OIG staff positions consist of a Counsel/Assistant Inspector General for Investigations, an Assistant Inspector General for Audits, and five auditors.
 Additionally, the OIG staff is augmented by contract auditors.
+During this reporting period, the OIG was working to fill three auditor positions.